It takes time to find your dream home, but exactly how long should you spend viewing a property?

 While there’s no right or wrong answer, there are some guidelines and rules you can follow.

-In this article, we’ll be looking at the whole house viewing process for buyers to help you find that perfect property.
+In this article, we are drawing from our own experience to look at the whole house viewing process for buyers to help you find that perfect property.

 How Long Should A House Viewing Last?

 However, the amount of time you should spend viewing a property will depend on a number of factors, including:

 - Whether it’s your first viewing of the property

 - How many other parties are known to be interested